AhmedEldib/HEMN451_assignment1/README.md

 <br><br><br>

-Finally we calculated for train and test data using both models: confusion matrix, accuracy The 1st cell is for the batch model, while the second cell is for the on-line model <br>
+Finally we calculated for train and test data using both models: confusion matrix, accuracy <br>
+The 1st cell is for the batch model, while the second cell is for the on-line model <br>

 ![linearly sperable train accuracy](readme%20images/linear_train.PNG "linearly sperable models train accuracy")